AdaCore/gnatstudio/docs/users_guide/extending.rst

 You use macro arguments to pass parameters to shell or external commands in any actions you define.
 Macro arguments are special parameters that are transformed every time the command is executed.
-The macro arguments below are provided by GPS.
+The macro arguments below are provided by GNAT Studio.
 The equivalent Python code is given for some arguments.
 This code is useful when you are writing a full python script.

 .. highlight:: python